canonical/ubuntu-pro-client/CONTRIBUTING.md

 ## Testing

 All unit and lint tests are run using `tox`.
-We also use `tox-pip-version` to specify an older pip version as a workaround: we have some required dependencies that can't meet the strict compatibility checks of current pip versions.
+We also use `tox-setuptools-version` to specify the correct setuptools version based on what is present in each release.

-First, install `tox` and `tox-pip-version` - you'll only have to do this once.
+First, install `tox` and `tox-setuptools-version` - you'll only have to do this once.

 ```shell
 make testdeps